vaibhav-997/Ecommerce-Project/Readme.md

 - **Mobile Optimization**: The mobile responsiveness of the UI can be improved.
 Ensure a seamless user experience on various devices by optimizing the layout for smaller screens.

+*Note:* I am still working this missing features If any suggestions or any improvements in the project please let me know about it.
+You can reach me by the email link below in the contact section

 ## Security

 - **Secured Routes**: After login, the login and signup routes are not accessible, ensuring the security of user authentication.